tslocke/agility/README.markdown

 tweak config/selenium.yml if the test has trouble contacting your browser.

+Note that you'll probably want to tweak the hobo definition in `Gemfile` and then run `bundle update hobo` to test your branch of Hobo rather than the stock version, which has already been tested.

 ### Communicating Problems

 If you have a question you wish to post to the [mailing